hugomflavio/actel/cran-comments.md

 * All installed.packages() calls were removed and the respective functions were addapted to work with packageDescription()

+## Package resubmission (1st revision)

+This is a resubmission.
+As requested by Uwe Ligges, in this version I have:

 * Removed markup from the package description

 * Removed the LICENSE file